AndreBesner/challenge-html-css/README.md

 ## Description

-This simple webpage was built to showcase the various online brand services Horiseo, the company, offers Recent contributions to the project were to ensure code readability, and accessability format compatiability.
+This simple webpage was built to showcase the various online brand services Horiseo, the company, offers.

+Recent contributions to the project were to ensure code readability, and accessability format compatiability.

 This webpage will allow users to understand services offered by Horiseo